 These innovative pyjamas use infrared technology to reduce inflammation and help you sleep better.
 They were created in collaboration with star NFL quarterback Tom Brady’s wellness brand TB12.

 Dubbed the Sleep & Recovery System, the garment is the first of its kind.
 The key is the print on the inside of the sleepwear, which uses bioceramic particles to absorb the body’s natural heat and reflect back “Far Infrared.”
 This helps the body recover faster while promoting better sleep as confirmed by a NIH independent study.

 The technology is currently used for therapeutic purposes in lamps and saunas.
 Apparently, the idea for the garment came from Brady himself some three years ago.
 The company has been working since then trying to figure out the best way to embed the infrared tech into clothing.
 It’s only recently that it has hit the shops.

 Amazon | *

-The slick looking, Bluetooth enabled pants, have Pulse sensors woven into the hips, knees, and ankles.
+The slick looking, Bluetooth enabled pants have Pulse sensors woven into the hips, knees, and ankles.
 As you go about performing your poses, the pants keep tabs at specific points around the body and gently vibrate in the direction of the necessary adjustment if your pose is a bit off.

-There are other battery-powered thermal jackets on the market, but what’s really innovative about Mercury is the machine-learning piece.
+There are other battery-powered thermal jackets on the market, but what’s really innovative about Mercury is the machine-learning element.
 It reads temperature, motion data, and user preferences to provide the right amount of heat across a wide range of environments.
 Put more simply, it knows what you want before you even tell it.